toranb/ember-data-django-rest-adapter/README.md

     ember-data v0.13

 ## Pending Issues
-This adapter does not currently support the hypermedia side of the django-rest-framework.
+This adapter does not currently support the hypermedia side of the `django-rest-framework`.
 I believe another adapter that is hypermedia focused would be a great stand alone adapter (outside of this project).

 ## Examples
 An example project that shows the adapter in action can be found below